YCChenVictor/blog-frontend/_posts/Computer_Science/backend/database/2022-05-15-database-ACID.md

 Without isolation, inconsistent results on users.
 Three issues as follow:

 * dirty read: read data from a row that has been modified by another **running** transaction and not yet committed
-* non-repeatable read: returns two different result in single transaction because of other updates
+* non-repeatable read: returns two different result in **single transaction** because of other updates
-* phamton:
+* phamton: different **number of rows** created by other transaction during single transaction

 #### dirty read